rahulcodepython/Finance-Tracker-Backend/README.md

 - Data aggregation endpoints for dashboard visualization and advanced reporting.
 - Implementation of security best practices, including JWT authorization, input sanitization, CORS, rate limiting, and password hashing.
 - Containerization of the application using Docker for streamlined deployment and development.
 - Management of recurring transactions via a background scheduler.
+The scheduler runs daily to check for and create transactions based on monthly or yearly frequencies.
 - Data export functionality (CSV).

 ## Tech Stack